About The Three Lochs Way

 Our Mobile App

 When you book, we send you the login credentials to your own, customized app.
-By departure, your app will contain your flight info, passport, travel insurance docs, and COVID info, as well as your full itinerary, points of interest, and other amazing stuff.
-Get more details at our app page.
+By departure, your app will contain your flight info, passport, and travel insurance docs, as well as your full itinerary, points of interest, and other amazing stuff.

 TREK ITINERARY

-DAY 1: ARRIVE IN GLASGOW, WELCOME MEETING AND DINNER
+DAY 1: ARRIVE IN EDINBURGH, WELCOME MEETING AND DINNER

 Welcome to Scotland!

-The moment you arrive at the airport in Glasgow, you’ll be embraced by the warm and welcoming ambiance of Scotland.
+The moment you arrive at the airport in Edinburgh, you’ll be embraced by the warm and welcoming ambiance of Scotland.
 Embrace it back.

-After collecting your luggage, make your way to the airport express bus, which provides a convenient transfer to the city center.
+After collecting your luggage, you’ll travel by private vehicle to your hotel, just outside of the city center.
 Sit back and relax as you allow yourself to be captivated by the picturesque vistas that unfold along the way.

-Upon reaching the city center, you’ll check into your hotel and have some time to freshen up and settle in.
+Upon reaching your hotel, check-in and enjoy some time to freshen up and settle in.
 In the early evening, gather for a welcome meeting where your knowledgeable guide will provide an overview of the upcoming adventure, answer any questions you may have, and offer helpful tips and insights.

 After the meeting, it’s time to indulge in a delightful welcome dinner.
 Immerse yourself in the warm Scottish hospitality as you savor traditional dishes made with fresh local ingredients.
 Raise a glass and toast to the exciting journey that awaits you.